 The Company's policy is to have at least a majority of directors qualify as independent under the listing standards set forth in the Nasdaq Rules and Exchange Act.
 The Board of Directors has determined that Messrs.
-Holdsworth, Lenocker, McEachern, Renken, Shelton and Toups are independent directors under the standards set forth in the Nasdaq Rules and Exchange Act.
+Holdsworth, Lenocker, McEachern, Renken, Shelton and Toups and Mrs. Heil are independent under the standards set forth in the Nasdaq Rules and Exchange Act.